awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string
 - *Default:* No dependencies (internal or external) are packaged.
-Only the entrypoint can be used in the Spark Job.
+Only the entrypoint is used in the Spark Job.

-The source directory where you have `requirements.txt` or `pyproject.toml` that will install external AND internal Python packages.
+The source directory where `requirements.txt` or `pyproject.toml` file is stored.
+These files are used to install external AND internal Python packages.
 If your PySpark application has more than one Python file, you need to [package your Python project](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-This location must also have a `Dockerfile` that will [create a virtual environment and build an archive](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/using-python-libraries.html#building-python-virtual-env) out of it.
+This location must also contain a `Dockerfile` that can [create a virtual environment and build an archive](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/using-python-libraries.html#building-python-virtual-env).

 ---